uri-chandler/Layman.js/README.md

 module.exports = sales;
 ```
-* Notice that since we setup different hosts for `sales` and `blog` in `main.js` - the routes that are used in each files will be respective of that specific domain
+* Notice that since we setup different hosts for `sales` and `blog` in `main.js` - the routes that are used in each file will be respective for the specified sub-domain